Page 2 of 2

 As an example of how modular arithmetic can turn up in the most unlikely places I'd like to tell you about an interesting problem.

-Write a program that will print a calender one month per page in the `traditional' format.
+Write a program that will print a calender one month per page in the `traditional' format with weeks as rows.

 There are a number of possible approaches to the problem but an extra condition, namely it has to be possible to modify what is displayed at any given date location, i.e the user can edit a single date, without reprinting the entire calendar, made one approach more attractive than the rest.